Military budget of the United States: Support service contractors

-Military budget and total US federal spending
+Military budget and total federal spending

-The U.S. Department of Defense budget accounted in fiscal year 2017 for about 14.8% of the United States federal budgeted expenditures.
+The Department of Defense budget accounted in FY2017 for about 14.8% of federal budgeted expenditures.
 According to the Congressional Budget Office, defense spending grew 9% annually on average in fiscal years 2000–2009.

 Because of constitutional limitations, military funding is appropriated in a discretionary spending account.
 (Such accounts permit government planners to have more flexibility to change spending each year, as opposed to mandatory spending accounts that mandate spending on programs in accordance with the law, outside of the budgetary process.)
 In recent years, discretionary spending as a whole has amounted to about one-third of total federal outlays.
 Department of Defense spending's share of discretionary spending was 50.5% in 2003, and has risen to between 53% and 54% in recent years.